xmos/lib_spdif/README.rst

 :Version: 5.0.1
 :Vendor: XMOS
 :scope: General Use

 Summary
 =======

-A software defined S/PDIF library that allows you to trasnmit or receive S/PDIF data via xCORE ports.
+A software defined S/PDIF library that allows you to transmit and receive S/PDIF data via xCORE ports.
 S/PDIF is a digital data streaming interface.
-The components in the libary are controlled via C using the XMOS multicore extensions (xC) and provides both a S/PDIF receiver and transmitter.
+The components in the library are controlled via C using the XMOS multicore extensions (xC) and provides both a S/PDIF receiver and transmitter.

 Features